Ajamillion/he-R/docs/EXPORTS.md

 - `notes` – Optional care note string when present.

 Consumers can round-trip the data back into the application or enrich it for analytics pipelines.

+### Precipitating factor payload

+Each element of `precipitatingFactors` contains:

+- `name` – Factor label from the truth source.
+- `active` – Boolean flag indicating whether the trigger is present.
+- `note` – Optional trimmed note providing context for the team.
+- `updatedAt` – ISO timestamp of the most recent change (present when a toggle or note update occurred).

 ## CSV log extract (`buildPlanExportCsv`)